John Berryman: Life and career

 Berryman also continued to work on the "dream song" poems at a feverish pace and in 1968 published a second, significantly longer, volume, His Toy, His Dream, His Rest, which won the National Book Award for Poetry and the Bollingen Prize.
 The next year Berryman republished 77 Dreams Songs and His Toy, His Dream, His Rest as one book, The Dream Songs, in which the character Henry serves as Berryman's alter ego.
 In Love & Fame (1970), he dropped the mask of Henry to write more plainly about his life.
 Responses to the poems from critics and most of Berryman's peers ranged from tepid to hostile; the collection is now generally "considered a minor work".
 Henry reappeared in a couple of poems published in Delusions Etc. (1972), Berryman's last collection, which focused on his religious concerns and spiritual rebirth.
 The book was published posthumously and, like Love & Fame, is considered a minor work.

-Berryman taught or lectured at a number of universities, including the University of Iowa (at the Writer's Workshop), Harvard University, Princeton University, the University of Cincinnati, and the University of Minnesota, where he spent most of his career, except for his sabbatical year in 1962–63, when he taught at Brown University.
+Berryman taught or lectured at a number of universities, including the University of Iowa (at the Writer's Workshop), Harvard University, Princeton University, the University of Cincinnati, the University of California, Berkeley, and the University of Minnesota, where he spent most of his career, except for his sabbatical year in 1962–63, when he taught at Brown University.
 Some of his illustrious students included W. D. Snodgrass, William Dickey, Donald Justice, Philip Levine, Robert Dana, Jane Cooper, Donald Finkel, and Henri Coulette.
 In a 2009 interview, Levine said Berryman took his class extremely seriously and that "he was entrancing ... magnetic and inspiring and very hard on [his students'] work ... [and] he was [also] the best teacher that I ever had".
 Berryman was fired from the University of Iowa after a fight with his landlord led to his being arrested, jailed overnight, and fined for disorderly conduct and public intoxication.
 His friend the poet Allen Tate helped him get the job at the University of Minnesota.

+In 1962, Berryman worked on Dream Songs over a summer at the Bread Loaf Writers' Conference in Vermont, and in 1965 he received a Guggenheim Fellowship, the money from which he used to take his family to live in Ireland for a year.